This article about the Best Baby and Toddler Travel Hacks was written by baby travel expert Celine Brewer and may contain affiliate links.

-Use a giant muslin blanket to tie your baby to a chair when there is no highchair available.
-We have used this in Airbnbs and in restaurants and it works a charm!
-It came in especially handy when we were travelling through Sri Lanka when baby was only 9 months old.
+Use a giant muslin blanket to tie your baby to a restaurant chair when there is no highchair available.
+We have used this baby travel hack in vacation home rentals and in restaurants and it works a charm!
+This useful baby travel tip came in especially handy when we were travelling through Sri Lanka when our baby was only 9 months old.

-2. Use a baby carrier to secure baby to a chair.
+2. Use a baby carrier as a travel high chair.

 3. A plastic table cloth is a lightweight substitute for a picnic blanket.

-4. Use a stroller with a snack tray to feed baby on-the-go.
+4. Use a travel stroller with a snack tray to feed baby on-the-go.

-If we were out walking, we found a stroller with a snack tray worked wonders to feed our toddler while traveling.
+Another great time-saving baby or toddler travel hack is to use a stroller with a snack tray to feed our toddler her favorite travel snacks while sightseeing.
 It may not have been as light as some of the other travel strollers, but having the snack tray was worth the extra space and weight.
-This Kolcraft Cloud Plus is a great option since it has an easy one hand fold plus it only weights 11.8 lbs (for comparison a GB Pockit is 9.5lbs and a Babyzen YoYo travel stroller is 13lbs).

-I save the plastic containers that drink mix packets come in.
-When we travel, I use these containers to store snacks because they fit perfectly into the bottle pockets of a diaper bag.
+Saving the plastic containers that drink mix packets come in is one of my best travel hacks for toddlers.
+When we travel, I use these containers to store our toddlers travel snacks because they fit perfectly into the bottle pockets of a backpack diaper bag.

 6. Grab extra dry cereal at the hotel breakfast for later in the day.